jaegertracing/documentation/content/docs/next-release/apis.md

 ### JSON over HTTP (n/a)

 There is no official Jaeger JSON format that can be accepted by the collector.
-In the future the OpenTelemetry JSON may be supported.
+Jaeger does accept the OpenTelemetry protocol via JSON (see [above](#opentelemetry-protocol-stable)).

 ### Zipkin Formats (stable)